 While large rooms full of a lot of people are not inherently wrong in any way, to set our hearts on this as the goal should be something we zealously guard against, not put on our dream board or idealize as success.
 May God save us from ever seeing small rooms as mere stepping stones to big stages.

-Jesus taught the crowds and well as the one woman who would sit at his feet in rapt attention.
+Jesus taught the crowds and the one woman who would sit at his feet in rapt attention.
 I can only imagine someone coming along to reassure Jesus, “Don’t worry, you are preaching to nobodies today but your promotion is just around the corner!”

 I recently flew across the country to spend a week teaching to a group of… wait for it… 8 people!
 Someone actually asked me, “You flew across the country to teach eight people?”
 Yep!
 Big changes happen in small rooms.
 And time spent with God’s precious people is always amazing.
 Teaching to anybody is always an honor.
 We must prepare for the 2 like we would for the 2,000.